This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If you want to skip the details, here are my top picks for the best travel car seat for a 3 year old:

-- Evenflo Sonus 65 – best balance of light weight, long-lasting, reasonable price and nice quality for everyday use if you still want to rear-face (also available at Walmart and Target)
+- Evenflo Sonus 65 – nice balance of light weight, long-lasting, reasonable price and nice quality for everyday use if you still want to rear-face (also available at Walmart and Target)

-- BabyTrend Trooper – lightweight car seat that allows rear facing beyond 40″ (but only up to 40lbs)
+- Graco Contender Slim/Graco Contender GO – somewhat lightweight car seat that allows rear facing well beyond 40″ (but only up to 40lbs) and has a closed belt path for comfortable forward facing

-- Evenflo Maestro Sport – best lightweight harnessed booster that works well in both modes (also available at Walmart)
+- Evenflo Maestro Sport – best lightweight harnessed booster for kids who are taller than they heavy (also available at Amazon)

 - Wayb Pico (full review) – foldable harnessed car seat perfect for long-term travel